abmercado19/behavex-images/README.md

         - `context`: The context object which contains various attributes used in the function.
         - `file_path`: The absolute path to the image file to be attached.
     - The function first checks if the file exists at the given path.
 If it does not, it raises an exception.
     - If the file exists, it checks the file extension.
-If the extension is not JPG, PNG or GIF, it raises an exception.
+If the extension is not JPG or PNG, it raises an exception.
     - Then, it converts the image to PNG format (if it is not already in that format) to add it to the gallery.

 3. `set_attachments_condition(context, condition)`